Saqibur/MVC-PHP-Template/README.md

 - .git
 - README.md
 4. Start building the web app by extending the controllers, implementing the models and designing the views.
+5. You can configure the name of your DataBase and all related behavior from DataAccess.php.

 Sample Project: [Gakkou-Online-Learning](https://github.com/Saqibur/Gakkou-Online-Learning)